 Once you have done this, double-click the report name in the list.
 A specification window will open, where you can choose the information that you want to be shown in the report.
-For example, when producing a Balance Sheet, you can use its specification window (illustrated below) to choose the period that is to be covered by the report.
+For example, when producing a Balance Sheet, you can use its specification window (illustrated on the next page) to choose the period that is to be covered by the report.